OULibraries/vagrant_repox/README.md

 * Requires [Ansible](http://docs.ansible.com/ansible/intro_installation.html)
 * Requires [Vagrant](https://www.vagrantup.com/downloads.html).
 * Requires [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-*

 ## Installation

-1. Install Ansible.
-2. Install Vagrant.
-3. Install VirtualBox.
-4. Clone this repo to a local folder.
+1. Clone this repo to a local folder.
-5. Copy `my-vars.default.yml` to `my-vars.yml` and insert your particulars.
+2. Copy `my-vars.default.yml` to `my-vars.yml` and insert your particulars.
-6. Modify your local machine's hosts file to include 'repox.vagrant.dev' for 127.0.0.1.
+3. Modify your local machine's hosts file to include 'repox.vagrant.dev' for 10.255.255.10.
-6. Execute the following command: `vagrant up`.
+4. Execute the following command: `vagrant up`.
-7. Point your favorite browser to https://repox.vagrant.dev and login twice using the credentials you set in my-vars.yml.
+5. Point your favorite browser to https://repox.vagrant.dev and login twice using the credentials you set in my-vars.yml.

 ## Usage